Feeling Tired? Try Ashwagandha!

 One of the top reasons that people first try ashwagandha is to boost energy.
 A lack of energy is something that people with chronic health issues have in common.

-Fatigue is actually the number one reason people visit their doctor nowadays.
+Fatigue is the number one reason most people visit their doctor nowadays.

 Ashwagandha is a well known energy-boosting medicinal plant.
 It also lowers the stress hormone known as cortisol.
 Ashwagandha can even improve sleep by providing tryptophan to the body.
 Tryptophan is a precursor to the “sleep hormone” known as melatonin.